 Volunteer during recess

-The garden is open during recess on Wednesdays and Fridays (weather permitting) until early November and reopens in the Spring.
+The garden is open during recess on Tuesdays and Fridays (weather permitting) until early November and reopens in the Spring.
 Children can spend their recess in the garden to explore, help with garden work, play games with friends, read, draw with provided paper and art supplies, participate in nature art projects or just enjoy this beautiful, peaceful space.
 Parent volunteers who provide supervision during recess enable the garden to be open and accessible to children during that time.

 Volunteer to help work in the garden